 “Without access to these toilets, people with severe disabilities are faced with the stark choice of not going out, cutting their outings short, or being changed on a dirty, unhygienic toilet floor.
 We urge both councils and businesses to install more Changing Places facilities, which would help tackle the exclusion many disabled people face.”

-For Shona, this feeling of being excluded has increased during lockdown as more public bathrooms are closed.
+For Shona, this feeling of being excluded has increased during lockdown as more public toilets are closed.
 “It’s almost like people assume that disabled people are not going to be out and about and therefore we don’t require access to the toilet.
 Even when the standard toilets are open, I’ve seen accessible ones being shut and locked, and things like that definitely have an impact on my ability to go out and live the life I want.”

 “Travelling into London for work has become more anxiety-inducing because I am aware that a lot of accessible public toilets have been closed ‘for safety reasons’ – but to me, it’s just creating another barrier.”